rust-lang/book/src/ch03-02-data-types.md

 {{#include ../listings/ch03-common-programming-concepts/no-listing-15-invalid-array-access/output.txt}}
 ```

+For this simple case, the compiler produces an error, which indicates
+the index is out of bounds.
+For some more complicated cases, the compiler
-The compilation didn’t produce any errors, but the program resulted in a
+might not be able to produce any errors, but the programs will still result in a
-*runtime* error and didn’t exit successfully.
+*runtime* error and don't exit successfully.
 When you attempt to access an
 element using indexing, Rust will check that the index you’ve specified is less
 than the array length.
 If the index is greater than or equal to the array
 length, Rust will panic.